ronwellman/aoc/README.md

 #Advent of Code 2016

 Obviously this is still going on.  **Please do not cheat by using my code**.
-You can look at my code as an example but I urge you to understand what is going on and then rewriting it yourself.
+You can look at my code as an example but I urge you to understand what is going on and then write your own solutions.
+That and my code sucks.
+Seriously...
+You're scraping the bottom here...